ASK KNOX

 Managed Agents does not have automatic memory — the agent must explicitly write and query memories, and understanding what is and is not persisted is critical for long-running pipelines.

-8 min read
+8 min read·Claude Managed Agents

 Every Managed Agents session starts fresh.
 When the session ends, the context window — everything the agent knew, reasoned through, and produced — does not persist to the next session automatically.
 This is correct behavior for stateless pipelines.
 It is a significant design constraint for pipelines that need to accumulate knowledge or avoid repeating work across sessions.

 Memory in Managed Agents is not automatic.
-It is a deliberate, explicit mechanism: the agent writes memories when they should persist, and queries memories when prior context would be useful.
+It is a deliberate, explicit mechanism: the agent writes memories when they should persist, and reads memories when prior context would be useful.
 Understanding the distinction between what is ephemeral and what requires explicit persistence — and how to design for that boundary — is the difference between a pipeline that compounds value over time and one that starts from zero on every run.

 What Is Not Persisted Automatically